 Working during your studies

-If you are thinking of looking for part-time work while you are studying in the UK, you need to check your Biometric Residence Permit (BRP) or visa vignette (in your passport) first to see what conditions UK Visas and Immigration have imposed on you about employment.
-You will either have a restriction or a prohibition.
+If you are thinking of looking for part-time work while you are studying in the UK, you need to check your Biometric Residence Permit (BRP) or visa vignette (in your passport) first to see what work conditions UK Visas and Immigration have endorsed your visa with.
+If you are an EU national who has an electronic visa please check the email you received from UK Visas and Immigration when your visa was granted.
+You will either have a work restriction or prohibition.

 Student work restriction

 If you are studying on a full-time degree level programme and have a Student visa your Biometric Residence Permit (BRP) should state '20 hours max in term time' or similar.
 With this endorsement, you can work up to 20 hours per week in term-time and full time in the vacation periods without having to seek any individual permission.
 SOAS term dates can be found here.

 There are restrictions on the type of work you can do: you cannot be self-employed, work freelance or run a business and you cannot be a professional sports person or entertainer.
 You can also not be medical doctor or dentist in training.

 A 'week' has been defined in the Immigration Rules as "a period of 7 days beginning with a Monday".
 It is essential that you work no more than 20 hours in any seven-day period starting on a Monday.
 If you work irregular hours and / or have more than one employer, you will need to keep accurate records of how many hours you work each day to ensure you are not in breach of your work conditions.